hansman/writings/on_engineers_and_artists.md

 Discovered throughout working with [Eunsun Choi](http://www.eunsunchoi.com/).

-"In the work of art the truth of beings has set itself to work."
+"In the work of art the truth of beings has set itself to work" says Martin Heidegger.
-Martin Heidegger